Leave of Absence FAQs

 What do I do if I purchased Dewar Insurance?

-What if I have a Direct Student Loan or Federal Perkins loan?
+What if I have a Direct Student Loan?

 You will need to complete an online exit interview for your Direct Student Loan.
 The six-month grace period for your Federal Direct Loan begins after your last day of attendance at Reed.
 During this grace period, interest accrues but no payments are due.
 Repayment on your Direct Student loan begins after your six month grace period.
 Please note that borrowers are eligible for only one grace period on your Direct Student Loan.

 What if I have a Federal Perkins Loan?